psychoanalyst author editor

-During this period I moved jobs after a long and generally fertile time at St Bernards, following the development of psychiatry, and trying all the time to inspire an interest in the experiences of the people we cared for.
-Or it was not so much inspiring an interest, but in trying to help sustain that interest in the majority of the staff who had gone into the work precisely because they were concerned and sensitive to the suffering of their charges.
-The job I moved to after St Bernard’s Hospital, in 1993, was an experiment on my part – to see how I would fare in a management role in the heart of bureaucracy, which had always been the kind of thing I’d carefully kept to the margins of.
+British psychiatry had grown out of these large institutions (see Section 2).
+My job had ben to try to inspire an interest in the experiences of the people we cared for.
+It was not so much an intent to inspire an interest, because I fund in so many cases people had joined the staff precisely because they were concerned and sensitive to the suffering of their charges; so the job was to help to sustain that interest in the majority of the staff who had gone into the work.
+The job I moved to after St Bernard’s Hospital, in 1993, was different, an experiment on my part.
+It was to see how I would fare in a management role in the heart of bureaucracy, which had always been the kind of thing I’d carefully kept to the margins.
 I became Clinical Director of the Cassel Hospital, a prestigious position.
 By 1997, I had got the result of my experiment, and left, to become an academic.
 In fact it gave me an opportunity to reflect on a lot of issues and themes that I had puzzled over during my period in British psychiatry.
 I considered anew, and from a different perspective, notions of authority, and the dynamics of therapeutic communities, and institutions.
 There were colleagues at the Cassel with experience and a high calibre of thinking about therapeutic communities, and they were the real stimulus of the work – whilst the managerial chores became… well, just chores.

 2001 (with Peter Griffiths) Enquiry into a culture of enquiry.